AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 6. Reboot the console.

-7. The custom Home Menu UI has been installed.
+7. The custom Home Menu applet has been installed.

-## Restoring the Home Menu title - Method 1
+## Restoring the Home Menu Applet - Method 1

 <p class="note">If you've dumped the <code>homemenu.cia</code> file with GodMode9, follow this section.</p>